-- K. Trespassing willfully entering or remaining in any school property without being authorized, licensed, or invited or after having been authorized, licensed, or invited, refusing to depart when warned by an authorized person to do so. - L. Possession of matches or lighter and/or igniting fireworks or firecrackers. - M. Unjustified activation of a fire alarm system or fire extinguisher. - N. Written or verbal proposition to engage in sexual acts. - O. Use of obscene behavior (verbal, written, gesture) toward another person. - P. Use or possession of obscene and/or pornographic materials or CD's or the pornographic use of the Internet. - Q. Directing obscene or profane language toward, or malicious slander about a School Board employee. - R. Leaving class or campus without written permission. - S. Refusal to give name or intentionally giving false information to authorized person. - T. Misuse of free or reduced lunch privileges. - U. Possession of a knife on school campus. - V. Truancy absence from school without principal and/or parental or legal guardian approval. - W. Truancy from class absence from class without principal's approval. - X. Speeding (exceeding campus speed limit) or reckless driving. - Y. Lunchroom misconduct. - Z. Cheating - AA.
-As outlined in Holmes County School Board Internet Acceptable Use Policy and Guidelines, the following are not permitted, including, but not limited to: - 1.
+- issue the person's driving license or driving privilege. - E. Fighting any physical conflict between two or more individuals. - F. Vandalism intentional and deliberate action resulting in injury or damages of less than \$50 to school board property or the real or personal property of another. - G. Stealing, larceny, petty theft-the intentional, unlawful taking or carrying away of property valued at less than \$25 belonging to or in the possession or custody of another. - H. Possession of stolen property with the knowledge that it is stolen. - I. Extortion verbal, written or printed communication maliciously threatening an injury to the person, property or reputation of another with the intent to extort money. - J. Threats, bullying, harassment, intimidation, hazing verbal, written or printed communication maliciously threatening an injury to the person, property or reputation of another with the intent to take advantage of any person or to do any act or refrain from doing any act against his/her will. - K. Trespassing willfully entering or remaining in any school property without being authorized, licensed, or invited or after having been authorized, licensed, or invited, refusing to depart when warned by an authorized person to do so. - L. Possession of matches or lighter and/or igniting fireworks or firecrackers. - M. Unjustified activation of a fire alarm system or fire extinguisher. - N. Use of obscene behavior (verbal, written, gesture) toward another person. - O. Directing obscene or profane language toward, or malicious slander about a School Board employee. - P. Leaving class or campus without written permission. - Q. Refusal to give name or intentionally giving false information to authorized person. - R. Misuse of free or reduced lunch privileges. - S. Possession of a knife on school campus. - T. Truancy absence from school without principal and/or parental or legal guardian approval. - U. Truancy from class absence from class without principal's approval. - V. Speeding (exceeding campus speed limit) or reckless driving. - W. Lunchroom misconduct. - X. Cheating - Y. As outlined in Holmes County School Board Internet Acceptable Use Policy and Guidelines, the following are not permitted, including, but not limited to: - 1.
 The placing of unlawful information, data files, or programs on the computers or networks. - 2.
 The use or downloading of obscene, abusive or otherwise objectionable language or graphics. - 3.
 Violating copyright laws. - 4.
 Theft and/or destruction of computer software, hardware and related equipment, data files and intellectual property maintained by the School District and others. - 5.
 Attempts to violate the security of any network system. - 6.
 Electronically or physically damaging computers, computer systems, telephone systems or computer networks. - 7.
 Deliberate unauthorized installation of personal computer software on the computers and the computer networks, including but not limited to: games, viruses, programs, and applications software.
 Individual authorization may be obtained from the principal or his designee. - 8.
 Use of computers, computer networks, and related equipment to create a forgery or to commit any crime. - 9.
 Harassing, insulting or attacking others. - 10.
 Any use of a cell phone/device for voice recording, taking of pictures, or video without the consent of school administration will result in the immediate suspension of a personal cell phone/device for at least one year.